 No parent would like to see their children suffer.
 So why should we let cows and their calves suffer to feed our children industrialised milk, when there is a much better, healthier and more compassionate alternative?

 At present our girls, who all have names, produce 23,000 of litres of milk a year.
 We distribute to the door in North West London and parts of Hertfordshire.
 We have drop-off points in other areas of London and the South-East and can distribute milk and other products when available nationally by mail.
-We also go to Queens Park and Islington London Farmers’ markets on Sundays.
+We also go to Queens Park London Farmers’ markets on Sundays.

 Our mission is to make slaughter-free milk a reality and establish sustainable dairy farms in Britain, which give people a real ethical choice.